-My research aims to quantify impacts to urban waters from winter road maintenance, and to understand perspectives related to road salts and their uses
+My research aims to quantify the impacts of winter road maintenance on urban waters, and to understand perspectives related to road salts and their uses

-An even greater issue is how salts alter freshwater systems and possibly increase potential release of other pollutants in the environment, such as metals.
-Recent publications from USGS and the National Academies of Science indicate a national trend of increased freshwater salinization and corrosiveness.
+Recent publications from USGS and the National Academies of Science indicate a national trend toward increased freshwater salinization and corrosiveness.
 In both instances, research gaps are noted regarding further characterization at varying scales.

-My work builds off these concepts, and quantifies local magnitudes, spatial and temporal impacts of salinization on urban streams, and assesses the attitudes and perceptions of those tasked with managing winter road conditions in the Midwest.
+My work builds upon these concepts: it quantifies local magnitudes, as well as the spatial and temporal impacts of salinization on urban streams, and assesses the attitudes and perceptions of those tasked with managing winter road conditions in the Midwest.

-2. Understand secondary effects of winter road maintenance, such as metal mobilization in runoff.
+2. Understand the secondary effects of winter road maintenance, such as metal mobilization in runoff

 ABOUT THE PRESENTER

 Rebecca Kauten is currently completing a PhD in geographical and sustainability science at the University of Iowa.
 Her research focuses on urban impacts to water quality.

 Rebecca teaches geography and GIS courses for schools in Iowa and Montana, including a study abroad water and sustainability experience in India.